About the author: Alina Khazanova, Product Designer @ Elementor

 Additionally, to ensure the images on your website are visually consistent, you might include photo editing preferences for backgrounds, filters, brightness, contrast, and more.

-08 Imagery Audi Ourssb51Gzyvmn4Evhkzfl2Jbocv3Hyjccl8Ie615O How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 8
+08 Imagery Audi ourssb51gzyvmn4evhkzfl2jbocv3hyjccl8ie615o How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 8

 It’s also important to state the overall tone and message images should carry.
 For instance, your personal taste may skew towards candid photography as opposed to overly-edited images.
 Or perhaps you like certain backgrounds more than others.
 Keep in mind your target audience’s preferences during this process as well.